-- Learn narrative nonfiction techniques to enhance your letter writing.
+- Learn key narrative nonfiction techniques to enhance your letter writing.

-- Read and write a range of letters including love letters, forgiveness letters, and farewell letters.
+- Read and write a range of influential and iconic letters.

 - Enjoy lectures, discussions, and in-class work-shopping of your writing.